 Amazon's Kindle range, which includes the entry-level Kindle, Paperwhite and premium Oasis, remains the top choice for buyers looking for a new ebook reader.
-Even so, Kobo is now a big contender to Kindle's crown, with the new Kobo Aura H2O (Edition 2) ebook reader and a more budget-friendly option in the Kobo Aura (Edition 2).
+Even so, Kobo is now a big contender to Kindle's crown, with a full range of its own devices on the market.

 Look at our Best Buy ebook readers reviews to find out which models top our tests.